-Once you have guided your remotely operate vehicle to the location of a wreck or object to be located, you will want to attach a remote operated metal detector.
-These devices are able to sense the location of buried targets and transmit the findings back to the operator.
+Once you have guided your remotely operated vehicle to the location of a wreck or object to be located, you will want to attach a remotely operated metal detector.
+These devices can sense the location of buried targets and transmit the findings back to the operator.
 The JW Fishers RMD-1 is a unique metal detector that can be attached and used with the JW Fishers Sea Lion, the JW Fishers Sea Otter and other ROV's.
-Remote operated metal detectors are commonly used by commercial divers, law enforcement, military, salvage divers and treasure hunters.
-They are useful in the discovery of ships, anchors, cannons, pipes, cables and other metallic buried objects.
+Remote operated metal detectors are commonly used by commercial divers, law enforcement, military, salvage divers, and treasure hunters.
+They are useful in discovering ships, anchors, cannons, pipes, cables and other metallic buried objects.

 Remote Operated Metal Detectors:

 Treasure hunting underwater sites at great depths is not possible without underwater illumination.
 When selecting your underwater lighting, you will need to decide the scope of your needs.
 You can choose from hand held lighting devices or devices that will illuminate a larger area.

 Underwater Light Systems: